ICBO-conference/icbo2025/docs/program.md

         <li>Anthony Huffman (University of Michigan) <b>huffmaar@umich.edu</b></li>
       </ul>
     <li>Abstract</li>
-      <ul><span stul="font-size: smaller;"><li>This interactive panel discussion brings together senior researchers to share insights and advice with early-career colleagues working in biomedical ontologies and knowledge representation.
+      <ul><span style="font-size: smaller;"><li>This interactive panel discussion brings together senior researchers to share insights and advice with early-career colleagues working in biomedical ontologies and knowledge representation.
 Panelists will reflect on key career decisions, essential skills beyond technical expertise, and strategies for resilience in research.
 The discussion will explore the evolving role of artificial intelligence and large language models (LLMs) in ontology development, addressing how these technologies can drive real-world impact, support industry, and tackle global challenges such as public health and climate change.
 The panel will also consider how to foster community governance, and uphold ethical responsibility in ontology-driven applications.
 The session aims to inspire the next generation of researchers while promoting dialogue on the future of ontologies for health, science, and sustainability.</li></span></ul>
   </ul>
 <li><u><a href="https://sites.google.com/view/fws2025workshop/home-page">Food, Waste, and Sustainability: Synergizing Ontology Efforts</a></u></li>
   <ul>